-Fee-only fiduciary for all clients at all times
+Fee-only financial advisor and fiduciary for all clients at all times

-As a fee-only fiduciary for all clients at all times, we eliminate the most pervasive conflict of interest in financial services…receiving compensation from third parties.
+As a fee-only financial advisor and a fiduciary for all clients at all times, we eliminate the most pervasive conflict of interest in financial services…receiving compensation from third parties.
 This fosters trust, something we need more of these days.

 Wow!
 That was quite an election.